Opening Night: Lights, Camera, Action!

-Almost in unison, the audience gasped and then cheered as brilliant black-and-white ‘moving pictures’ were projected on to a sheet affixed to a white grape arbor.
+Almost in unison, the audience gasped and then cheered as brilliant black-and-white ‘moving pictures’ were projected onto a sheet affixed to a white grape arbor.

 Standing in a corner near the projection room, Giorgio Beretta breathed a sigh of relief.

-Opening night of his new outdoor movie theatre was a rousing success.
+The opening night of his new outdoor movie theatre was a rousing success.

 Giorgio Natale Beretta

 Giorgio Natale Beretta, the author’s great grandfather, was an Italian immigrant who first came to St. Thomas in 1867.

 The Opening of a New Hotel ~ 1908

 Giorgio Antonio Beretta, who became the proprietor of the Cine Hetalia, was the son of Giorgio Natale Beretta.